KashishChanana/Apriori-Association-Rule-Mining/README.md

 <b>2.
 List of files submitted </b>

+The following files have been submitted -
+1. Data Cleaning HW3.ipynb - This file contains the steps we undertook to clean the data.
+2. INTEGRATED_DATASET.csv - Contains the cleaned data obtained after undertaking the data cleaning steps.
+3. apriori.py - python file that implements the Apriori Association Rule Mining Algorithm
+4. main.py - python file responsible for running the program
+5. output.txt - example run output obtained as a result of running the apriori algorithm

 <b>3.
 Steps to run the code </b>

+Use the following command to run the code -
+`python3 main.py INTEGRATED_DATASET.csv <minimum support> <minimum confidence>`

+Example - `python3 main.py INTEGRATED_DATASET.csv 0.01 0.8`

 <b>4.
 NYC Open Data Set Chosen </b>